-Wearable technology has been around for a while, and it doesn’t seem to be going anywhere any time soon.
+Wearable technology has been around for a while, and its not its not going to be going anywhere any time soon.
 It seems like every week, a prominent tech company or revolutionary startup is ready to unleash their latest innovation into the world.

 Essential reading: Top fitness trackers and health gadgets